peterhcharlton/info/README.md

 I have found the following software packages particularly helpful during my research:

 * **Reference Manager**: [Mendeley](https://www.mendeley.com/) is a free program which keeps your articles in one place.
-It allows you to search through the articles, and also create reference lists quickly.
+It allows you to search through the articles, and also create reference lists quickly which can be used in MS Word and Latex documents.
 * **Latex Editor**: [TeXstudio](http://www.texstudio.org/) is a free program for editing latex documents.
 It requires a Latex typesetting system to function, such as [MikTex](https://miktex.org/).
 I have also found [TeXcount](https://www.ctan.org/tex-archive/support/texcount) useful for counting the number of words in Latex files (such as theses).
 * **Automated Backups**: [Google Drive](https://www.google.com/drive/) and [Dropbox](https://www.dropbox.com/) both allow you to backup your files to the cloud (automatically backing up any new or edited files when you're connected to the internet), and synchronise them between computers.
 * **Code Respositories**: [GitHub](https://github.com/) allows you to backup your code online, keep a history of changes, and synchronise it between computers.
 It also provides a platform for creating a free website.